CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ## 2.)
 Introduction to tracking

 We'll start with an introduction to using tracks for analyses in the era of large pile-up (many primary vertices).
 It is adapted from the [2018 tracking and vertexing short exercise](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolHamburg2018TrackingAndVertexingExercise) and it will already use real data and will familiarize you with the basic track parameters and reconstructing invariant masses from tracks in CMSSW.
-Tracks are the detector entities that are closest to the four-vectors of particles: the momentum of a track is nearly the momentum of the charged particle itself.
+Tracks are the detector entities that are closest to the three-vectors of particles: the curvature of the track translates directly to the transverse momentum of the charged particle itself; since we also measure |eta|, this specifies a single possible 3-momentum.

 ####  Accessing the data